Why is jury service important?

 Is there anything I can do to make my jury service more comfortable, convenient, and enjoyable?

+Certainly!
 While efforts are made to reduce delays, you may have to wait at the courthouse before you find out whether you have been chosen to actually sit on a jury.
 It is suggested that you bring a book or other quiet activity, or get to know your fellow jurors.
 Televisions and vending machines are located in the jury assembly room.
 Electrical outlets are also available for laptop computers.
+Remember that as a juror, you are a vital part of the court system.
+Part of the job of many court employees is to help make your jury service comfortable and convenient.
+Don't be afraid to ask for help.